What is Social Anxiety Disorder?

 What is the treatment for Social Anxiety Disorder?

 There is help for people who are diagnosed with Social Anxiety Disorder.
 Unfortunately, many people wait far too long (average of 10-15 years) before seeking help.
 The sooner you get help, the more likely that your symptoms will improve.
 The most common treatments for Social Anxiety Disorder are psychotherapy and medication.
 There are several kinds of therapy that can be useful.
 Probably the best known for the treatment for Social Anxiety Disorder is Cognitive Behavioral Therapy (CBT).
 In this form of therapy, the therapist and patient role play various situations that the patient finds scary or uncomfortable.
 Practicing how to handle fearful situations slowly over time helps a person to face and manage their symptoms.

 I think I may have social anxiety.
 Is there anything I can do to help myself?

-First, it’s important to talk to your primary care provider (PCP) about how you are feeling.
+First, it’s important to talk to your health care provider (HCP) about how you are feeling.

 Here are some ways to help yourself feel more comfortable in social situations:

 - Take good care of yourself physically by getting enough sleep and eating nutritious foods.